 Award levels reached in this Real-World Protection Test

 The awards are decided and given by the testers based on the observed test results (after consulting statistical models).
-The following awards are for the results reached in the Whole-Product Dynamic Protection Test:
+Microsoft was considered as a baseline and was therefore tested out-of-competition, due to which it is not included in the awards page.
+The score of Microsoft Windows Defender would be equivalent to STANDART.
+The following awards are for the results reached in this Whole-Product Dynamic “Real-World” Protection Test:

 * these products got lower awards due to false alarms

 Most operating systems already include their own firewalls, automatic updates, and may even ask the user before downloading or executing files if they really want to do that, warning that download-ing/executing files can be dangerous.
 Mail clients and web mails include spam filters too.
 Furthermore, most browsers include Pop-Up blockers, Phishing/URL-Filters and the ability to remove cookies.
 Those are just some of the build-in protection features, but despite all of them, systems can get infected anyway.
 The reason for this in most cases is the ordinary user, who may get tricked by social engineering into visiting malicious websites or installing malicious software.
 Users expect a security product not to ask them if they really want to execute a file etc. but expect that the security product will protect the sys-tem in any case without them having to think about it, and despite what they do (e.g. executing un-known files).
 We try to deliver good and easy-to-read test reports for end-users.
 We are continuously working on improving further our automated systems to deliver a better overview of product capabilities.